ppamorim/rust-sample/README.md

 # rust-sample
-CARGO and an shameful implementation of HTTP, I will be happy if you understand.
+CARGO and a shameful implementation of HTTP, I will be happy if you understand.

+Using Qt to build the UI, under development.

 The first time always is terrible.